CleverProgrammers/pwj-chrome-extension/readme.md

 - Add the quick action item
 - Make sure to update the badge after adding the item

-## TODO(TOGETHER): Clean up

-- Set progrss to `0` if there are 0 completed items
-- Add transition for `checkmark`
-- Provide padding for the update name modal
-- Filter out completed items from previous days
-- Make sure progress bar works with 0 completed items

 ## TODO: Filter old completed action items

 #### HINTS: